-It’s tough to get into the holiday spirit in sunny California when you’re surrounded by palm trees and wearing t-shirts in December.
-Don’t take this as a complaint, because I’m all for ‘dresses and light cardigan’ weather, but it does make me dream of a white Christmas more than I used to.
+It’s tough to get into the holiday spirit when you’re surrounded by palm trees and wearing t-shirts in December.
+Not complaining, because I’m all for ‘dresses and light cardigan’ weather, but it does make me dream of a white Christmas more than I used to.

 Personally, I prefer flowers on-site at all times.
 Not only do they add a boost of organic energy, but they possess an undeniable charm.

 Whilst perusing the aisles of Trader Joe’s, the lovely arrangement of mums and carnations below caught my eye.
 We don’t have enough table space for an orchid or poinsettias (le sigh), but this bouquet was the perfect size for two new jars I just cleaned.
 Score!

 The process is essentially effortless and leaves you with seasonally apt arrangments.
 It’s a three-step process: retrieve jar, put flowers in the jar, fill the jar up with clean water and you’re good to go.
 I put the smaller one on the window sill in our kitchen and the other on the toilet in our bathroom (glamorous, I know).